theproductindex/theproductindex.com/docs/mental-models-for-product-managers.md

 **When to use it**:

 When starting a new project or pursuing a goal, you should fast forward months ahead and assume a complete failure.
 What went wrong?
 Then work backward and write the story down of how it happened.
-You might find non-obvious reasons and root causes.
+You might find non-obvious reasons.

 ## Emotional Intelligence